Monthly Bee Walks at the Harriet Irving Botanical Gardens

 Emily McLean

-Graduate Student, Dalhousie University School for Resource and Environment Management
+Graduate Student, Dalhousie University School for Resource and Environmental Studies

 Through her Master of Environmental Studies at Dalhousie, Emily is studying honey as a bioindicator of environmental health.
-Analyzing honey samples across Nova Scotia, she works towards spatial mapping to assess patterns of environmental pollution.
-Through collaboration with local beekeepers, Emily aims to generate community data that can inform both environmental monitoring and public health discussions.
+Analyzing honey samples across Nova Scotia, she works towards spatial mapping to assess patterns of potential environmental pollution.

-Although her current research focuses on honey, her interest has long been in native wild bee populations.
+Although her current research focuses on honey, her interest has long been in native wild bee species.
 During her BSc Honours in Biology at Dalhousie she studied bumble bee foraging preferences.
-She has also helped create naturalized pollinator spaces on campus, contributed to both Halifax and Dalhousie becoming recognized Bee Campuses with Bee City Canada, and enjoys being apart of community outreach and planting events.
+Afterwards she spent a summer on Sable Island studying the endemic Sable Island sweat bee.
+She has also helped create naturalized pollinator spaces on Dalhousie campus, and lead the initiative to both Halifax and Dalhousie gaining Bee City and Bee Campus designations, respectively, through Bee City Canada.
+Overall, Emily enjoys being apart of community outreach to interact with the public on all things pollinators, especially our native bees.”

 Carys McMurray